 Sourdough Discard Banana Blueberry Muffins

-These sourdough discard banana blueberry muffins are quick to whip up and and a perfect use for sourdough discard.
+These sourdough discard banana blueberry muffins are quick to whip up and a perfect use for sourdough discard.
 These muffins come out of the oven looking beautiful and taste even better!
 Try this recipe for the perfect breakfast or snack muffin.

 • Unsalted butter